 Most Top End soils struggle to hold water and food for plants.
 Top End soils are generally sandy or clay loams and have a low water holding capacity with high percolation rates.
 This means they don't retain water and nutrients very well which can affect the health of plants.
 The secret to creating a beautiful, water efficient garden in the Top End is getting the condition of your soil right, so it is full of healthy micro-organisms to help feed and maintain the vigor of your plants.

 Three easy ways of improving your soil condition are:

 - Organic fertilisers

 - Wetting agents

 - Mulch, mulch, mulch!
-It is not only good for your plant's health, but will increase moisture retention within the soil - especially for when you switch off your irrigation for the wet season.
+It is not only good for your plant's health, but will increase moisture retention within the soil.

 - Mulch will also help keep plant roots cool, assist in suppressing weeds, add biomass to soil structure and can assist with drainage.

 - Rich organic mulches are vital for plant nutrients, maintaining soil quality and to prevent erosion.